-With Valentine’s Day just a couple of days away, I’m beginning to feel the pressure to come up with something really special for my wife.
-Traditionally, it would be fresh flowers– a bouquet of red roses to be specific.
+With Valentine’s Day just a couple of days away, I’m feeling the pressure to come up with something really special for my wife.
+Traditionally, it would be fresh flowers— a bouquet of red roses to be specific.

-In fact, when my wife and I started dating I bought her fake porcelain flowers reasoning that they can last forever.
-The idea that one would spend $50 on a rose bouquet that won’t last more than a few days is beyond me.
+When my wife and I started dating, I bought her fake porcelain flowers, reasoning that they can last forever.
+The idea that one would spend $50 on a rose bouquet that dies in a few days is beyond me.

-For single lads out there, I’m now convinced that the bouquet of flowers that you buy on Valentine’s Day may very well be one of the best investments that you’re going to make (next to an engagement ring)… IF AND ONLY IF, you are giving it to the right woman.
+For single lads out there, I’ve now convinced that the bouquet that you buy on Valentine’s Day may very well be one of the best investments that you’re going to make, next to an engagement ring, IF AND ONLY IF, you are giving it to the right woman.

 For both parties, be forewarned…